 - Brand terms – any keywords containing your brand name and trademarked terms.

-- Generic terms – terms relating to products or services offered.
+- Generic terms – terms relating to products (e-commerce keywords) or services offered.

 - Related terms – terms that don’t directly relate to what you’re selling, but that users who want your products or services may be searching for.